sohang3112/machine-learning-practice/nn_vs_regression.md

 - **Difference from Linear Regression**: OLS uses a closed-form solution (a math equation gives exact, best solution for all training data).
   But SGD (Stochastic Gradient Descent) is iterative - we try to find a good solution, rarely do we find absolute best solution.
 - Of course other important difference is activation function and hidden layers, which allow neural network to model non-linearities.

+Using same argument, a neuron of hidden layer is also similar to a *weighted ensemble*, with main difference again being learning technique.